johny/react-teams-approval-app/README.md

 [ ] Provide smart defaults for the step form
 [ ] Improve input validation
 [ ] Add E2E tests with Cypress

+## Notes

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).